Vluds/Vluds_blue/README.md

 Follow us on [Twitter](https://twitter.com/Vluds_)

 ##Database
-1. Create a database named vluds_bdd.
-2. Import vluds_bdd.sql.
-3. Use database-filler.php to fill it !
+1. Set your database connection credential in database-filler.php.
+2. No need to create any database, run database-filler.php and you are done !
-4. user:
+3. user:
 	- Pseudo: Admin  / Pass: 123
 	- Pseudo: Membre / Pass: 123